CultTech Residency Educational Program

 Learning Experience

-Throughout the programme, participants engaged in hands-on sessions with diverse tech partners, exploring how emerging technologies can reshape artistic practice, storytelling, and audience engagement.
+Throughout the programme, participants engaged in interactive sessions with diverse tech partners, exploring how emerging technologies can reshape artistic practice, influence artists' legacy and copyrights, ways of storytelling and audience engagement.

-The Residency’s learning journey blends technical exploration, critical debate, and creative experimentation.
-Each session is designed to move fluidly between hands-on tool use, reflective discussion, and collaborative ideation — ensuring that participants not only understand how technologies work, but also why they matter in cultural and artistic contexts.
+Each session is designed to move fluidly between technology use, reflective discussion, and collaborative ideation — ensuring that participants not only understand how technologies work, but also why they matter in cultural and artistic contexts.

 Tech Partners & Contributors